znmeb/dfstools/README.md

-tidysportsfeed - Make Tibbles from the MySportsFeeds.com API
+tidysportsfeeds - Make Tibbles from the MySportsFeeds.com API
 ================

 ## Getting started